colinbull/colinbull.github.io/talks/Fsharp_Enterpise/slides/index.md

 ' FSX as deployment scripts
 ' Can run standalone
 ' Can run via FAKE.
-' Cana run via octopus deploy.
+' Can run via octopus deploy.

 ***